explodinglabs/superstack/README.md

   | <a href="https://github.com/explodinglabs/superstack/wiki">Developer Wiki</a>
 </p>

-_SuperStack_ is **application backend** designed for self-hosting.
-Built on Docker and Caddy, it is minimal by default but endlessly extensible.
+_SuperStack_ is an **application backend** built on Docker for self-hosting.
+Minimal by default, but endlessly extensible.

 ```mermaid
 flowchart TD